 If you have worked even a little bit on starting an e-commerce website, you must be knowing that building your own online store is one hell of a task.
 The biggest confusion arrives your way when you have to choose a platform between Magento vs WordPress to build your e-commerce website.

 With the availability of numerous famous and established online platforms for building an online store, it becomes a challenging task to pick one that will suit your business as well as you, as a developer.

 Among a large number of online platforms for building an e-commerce website, Magento and WordPress are the two most popular e-commerce platforms that are most commonly used by leading e-commerce websites in the world.

 If you could narrow down your options for online platforms for building an e-commerce website to Magento and WordPress, this article will help you comprehend the basic features and functionalities of both the platforms through pros and cons of Magento vs WordPress.
-After that, you can make a well-informed decision about which online platform is the best for building your online store.
+After that, you can make a well-informed decision about which online platform is the best for building your ecommerce store.

 If you have conducted a thorough research about the features of the e-commerce platform you choose for your website, in the beginning, its complexity and functionality won’t be a matter of problem for you as you go further developing the website.